Nobel Prize-Winning Economist Says Bitcoin 'Ought to be Outlawed' - Slashdot

 Re: (Score:2)

+Then you should have logged in and made that response, rather than bellyaching that no one else did.

 Perpetrating fraud you say?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Goldman Sachs CEO Lloyd Blankfein told Bloomberg that the currency serves as "a vehicle for perpetrating fraud."